Puyodead1/udemy-downloader/README.md

                         The URL of the course to download -b BEARER_TOKEN, --bearer BEARER_TOKEN
                         The Bearer token to use
+  -u USERNAME, --username USERNAME
+                        username
+  -p PASSWORD, --password PASSWORD
+                        password
   -q QUALITY, --quality QUALITY
                         Download specific video quality.
 If the requested quality isn't available, the closest quality will be used.
-If not specified, the best quality will be downloaded for each lecture
-  -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en') -cd CONCURRENT_DOWNLOADS, --concurrent-downloads CONCURRENT_DOWNLOADS
+If not specified, the best quality will be downloaded for each lecture -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en')
+  -cd CONCURRENT_DOWNLOADS, --concurrent-downloads CONCURRENT_DOWNLOADS
                         The number of maximum concurrent downloads for segments (HLS and DASH, must be a number 1-30) --disable-ipv6        If specified, ipv6 will be disabled in aria2